Alcohol and Athletic Performance

 - If your friend wants to lie down, make sure he/she lies on their side and place something behind their back to prevent them from rolling over.

-- Monitor your friend's breathing while she sleeps to make sure it is not abnormally shallow or slow.
+- Monitor your friend's breathing while he/she sleeps to make sure it is not abnormally shallow or slow (less than 8 breaths per minute is considered shallow or slow).

 Three General Rules: